should you set up your home gym in your garage? here's what you need to know

-As a medical provider I understand now that there are medical providers out there that aren’t good providers.
+As a medical provider, I understand now that there are healthcare providers out there that aren’t very good at their job.

 I’m not talking about having a bad personality, here.
 I’m talking about not being good at their job.

-Luckily, there aren’t that many out there.
+Luckily, there aren’t that many that fall into this category.
 BUT if you see a red flag then find a new medical provider.

-What are a few things that are red flags for me:
+What are a couple of things that are red flags for me:

 You need to take notes during your office visit.

 Write down the answers you get to your questions.
 (You’ll forget what’s said during the visit.
 Write it down as soon as you can.
 I always write my notes as soon as I get to the car.)